this-progammer/Grk-1.0/README.md

 # GRK
   Renders Widgets And Colors To The Desktop Screen.
   NOTE : GRK Does not provide its own widget GUI, it is intended to create a GUI by allowing your GUI you made to render to the screen.
 Casts your GUI code into machine language to be compatible to the screen.
+Same With GPICL and GTEXL.

 # GPICL